status-im/infra-role-elasticsearch/README.md

 # Known Issues

-Because we need to know the Tinc VPN IPs of all the nodes in the ES cluster we need to run the `setup` modules(`gather_facts: true`) on them in order to get that.
-So if this role is not ran for the whole cluster it will fail due to lack of value `ansible_local.tinc.vpn_ip` variable.
+Because we need to know the VPN IPs of all the nodes in the ES cluster we need to run the `setup` modules(`gather_facts: true`) on them in order to get that.
+So if this role is not ran for the whole cluster it will fail due to lack of value `ansible_local.wireguard.vpn_ip` variable.

 We could use Consul for this but it would not work the first time setting up a new cluster.